-Dr. Gary Talbert and Dr. David Bauer both are certified by the American Board of Plastic Surgery (ABPS) and they exert a great effort and expense to ensure that they continue to adhere to the high standards required for certification by the ABPS.
-Surgeons with this certification have completed a minimum of five years of surgical training following medical school, including a plastic surgery residency program.
+Dr. David Bauer and Dr. Zachary Young are certified by the American Board of Plastic Surgery (ABPS) and exert great effort and expense to ensure that they continue to adhere to the high standards required for certification by the ABPS.
+Surgeons with this certification have completed at least six years of surgical training following medical school, including a plastic surgery residency program.
 During this intensive program, surgeons learn to perform surgical procedures for the entire body and face.
 At the same time, they develop their technical skill and aesthetic judgment.
 After training, a surgeon must pass comprehensive oral and written exams before being granted certification.

-The American Board of Medical Specialists (ABMS) is the agency which oversees medical sub-speciality boards.
+The American Board of Medical Specialists (ABMS) is the agency that oversees medical subspecialty boards.
 More than 100 medical “boards” have been submitted to the ABMS for formal approval, but only 24 have met their strict educational and examination criteria.
-The 24 approved medical sub-speciality boards are:
+The 24 approved medical subspecialty boards are:

 Allergy and Immunology, Anesthesiology, Colon and Rectal Surgery, Dermatology, Emergency Medicine, Family Practice, Internal Medicine, Medical Genetics, Neurological Surgery, Nuclear Medicine, Obstetrics and Gynecology, Ophthalmology, Orthopedic Surgery, Otolaryngology (ear, nose and throat), Pathology, Pediatrics, Physical Medicine and Rehabilitation, PLASTIC SURGERY, Preventive Medicine, Psychiatry and Neurology, Radiology, Surgery, Thoracic Surgery, and Urology.

-Dr. Bauer and Dr. Talbert are also both members of the American Society of Plastic Surgeons (ASPS) which was established in 1931 and is the largest plastic surgery organization in the world.
+Dr. Bauer is also a member of the American Society of Plastic Surgeons (ASPS), which was established in 1931 and is the largest plastic surgery organization in the world.
 The ASPS is dedicated to advancing quality care in plastic surgery by encouraging high standards in training, ethics, physician practice, research, and continuing medical education.
-All members of the ASPS are required to be certified by the American Board of Plastic Surgery.
+All members of the ASPS must be certified by the American Board of Plastic Surgery.